lightbend-labs/mima/README.md

 ## Filtering binary incompatibilities

-When MiMa reports a binary incompatibility that you consider accetable, such as a change in an internal package, you need to use the `mimaBinaryIssueFilters` setting to filter it out and get get `mimaReportBinaryIssues` to pass, like so:
+When MiMa reports a binary incompatibility that you consider acceptable, such as a change in an internal package, you need to use the `mimaBinaryIssueFilters` setting to filter it out and get `mimaReportBinaryIssues` to pass, like so:

 ```scala